On National Coming Out Day, Here’s How You Can Show Your Support

 Do a little coming out yourself

 If you haven’t yet, come out to your friends and family as an LGBTQ+ ally.
-You can do this by being vocal on social media, attending events put on by the LGBTQ community, donating to places that support the queer community and by standing up for members of the LGBT community when needed.
+You can do this by being vocal on social media, attending events put on by the LGBTQ community, donating to places that support the queer community, and by standing up for members of the LGBT community when needed.

 Use National Coming Out Day and your friend’s coming out to you as an opportunity to begin educating yourself about the LGBTQ community.
-There is so much to learn and your friend will feel the love when she know you are taking the time to understand her better.
+There is so much to learn and your friend will feel the love when she knows you are taking the time to understand her better.

 The following are some important resources for members of the LGBTQ community.